virtu78/mind-games/README.md

 ### Authorization
 1.Enter your email address.
 2.Check your email.
-3.Сopy link from message, insert it into the input and click login.
+3.Сopy link from message.
+4.insert it into the input and click login.